onetonfoot/unet/README.md

 # Unet

 A PyTorch implementation of Unet.
+The model can be found in `unet.py` and an example of usage can be found in `unet.ipynb`.

 ## TODO

 * Add requirements.txt
-* Add some explaining/usage text
+* Add drawings to explaining text
 * Write decent training loop using ignite, early stopping, add TensorboardX etc
 * Add proper evaluation